Image: Easy money

 Approximately 21 percent had drawn down on the mortgage.

-Before you borrow or mix personal and business finance, consider the options below.
+The difficulty of securing business finance from banks in New Zealand is well documented, but before you borrow or mix personal and business finance, consider the options below.

 Self-finance